zachcp/datalevin/planner.md

 ## Statistics collction

-As mentioned, the unique properties of EAV stores allows us to build the entiy classes and links above incrementally during data transactions, instead of having to build them using expensive algorithms to go through full data out of band.
+As mentioned, the unique properties of EAV stores allows us to build the entity classes and links above incrementally during data transactions, instead of having to build them using expensive algorithms to go through full data out of band.